pritom169/first-angular-app/README.md

 `src/index.html` is loaded when the visitor visits the website, `src/style.css` is the styling file which will determine the global styling for the project and `src/main.ts` is the code that will be first executed when the applicaiton loads into the browser.

+# Compilation Steps

+When we run the project, the angular cli transpiles the code into JS.
+Hence the reason one sees the `main.js` into the browser.